perl11/cperl/STATUS.md

 See the `Test::More::skip()` [FAQ](https://github.com/perl11/cperl/issues/153#issuecomment-224515895) or below.
 Patches are needed for `Module::Build`, `IO::Socket::SSL` and `Net::SSLeay`.

+* -d debugging with signatures is mostly broken.
 * Stricter Test::More::skip
 * Stricter Test::More types and API
 * Readonly Config (XSConfig), use Mock::Config instead.